 DML statements

-When sql_mode includes strict mode, DML statements will terminate execution immediately upon encountering data type conversion failures.
+When strict mode is enabled in the sql_mode parameter, DML statements will immediately terminate execution upon encountering a data type conversion failure.

 Behavior characteristics:

-- Statement execution fails and returns a clear error message
+- The statement execution fails and returns a clear error message.

-- All changes made by the statement are rolled back
+- All modifications made by the statement are rolled back.

-- Data will not be partially updated or inserted if it does not match the target column type
+- Data will not be partially updated or inserted with values that do not match the target column type.

 Examples: